-The ICMA Range Rider program was established by the ICMA Executive Board in 1974 to make the counsel, experience, and support of respected, retired managers of the profession available to city and county managers and administrators, assistants, and other ICMA members.
-Range Riders are retired managers with extensive experience who volunteer their time to provide a unique source of outside counsel to their colleagues.
-There are currently 81 Range Riders serving members in 22 states.
+The ICMA Range Rider program was established by the ICMA Executive Board in 1974 to make the counsel, experience, and support of respected, retired managers of the profession available to city managers.
+The program now serves all ICMA members and those of the state sponsor.
+There are currently more than 80 Range Riders serving members in 22 states

 Members with questions on the Range Rider program can contact Senior Advisor Greg Bielawski at 630/462-1876 or e-mail firstname.lastname@example.org.